Medications

 • Zepbound: ~21% body weight loss at max dose

-Retatrutide has shown stronger results.
+Retatrutide has shown stronger results in Phase 3 trials.
 The added glucagon component appears to boost calorie burning on top of the fullness signals.
+The 28.7% weight loss seen in TRIUMPH-4 is the highest reported in any Phase 3 obesity trial so far.

 Side Effects